 Country Wedding In Abbotsford Review

 This week, I’m going to do a review on a private venue in Abbotsford.
-As a DJ in Vancouver, it is not often I am called to DJ a wedding a little further out but it is always a pleasant drive and experience when it happens.
+As a DJ, it is not often I am called to DJ a wedding a little further out but it is always a pleasant drive and experience when it happens.
 This venue may go public after all renovations are completed but I don’t have to the final word on that yet.
 However, if you are interested in this rural venue, let me know and I will put you in touch with the owner.